SepeFr/LabProjects-Java/README.md

-# Collection of Exercises From Java Lab. in Sapienza University 🤠
+# Java Lab Exercises - Sapienza University 🤠

-enjoy
+Welcome to my personal collection of Java Lab exercises completed during my coursework at Sapienza University.
+This repository serves as a showcase of my learning journey in Java programming.